 Lisa and Sam were still a hot item; they had moved in together as well.
-They said they had no interest in marriage, they didn't want the restraints of it.
-Sean made the comment later, in private, that we all knew what kind of restraints they were into, what kind of knots they tied.
+They said they had no interest in marriage; they didn't want the restraints of it.
+Sean commented later, in private, that we all knew what kind of restraints they were into, what kind of knots they tied.

 I couldn't wait to see our friends, for them to see our new home.
 We had moved in late September.
 We had looked for a couple of months before finding the perfect one.

-The house was old — built in early 1900's, and was on the National Historic Registry.
-It was a beautiful two-story southern style home, complete with covered porch across the front of the house, with several steps leading up to it.
+The house was old — built in early 1900′s, and was on the National Historic Registry.
+It was a beautiful two-story southern style home, complete with a covered porch across the front of the house, with several steps leading up to it.
 It reminded us of the sorority house where we had spent so much time, so many evenings.
 I think we both decided immediately it was the house for us, the moment we walked up and spotted the white porch swing.
 The swing was included, as well as the large white rocking chairs.
 The house had three bedrooms, three bathrooms, formal living room and dining room, family room, kitchen and breakfast room.
-The kitchen was awesome, with top-of-the line appliances, and marble countertops.
+The kitchen was awesome, with top-of-the-line appliances, and marble countertops.
 The master suite was huge, with a cozy sitting area.
-Most rooms had built in bookcases, plenty to shelf all my hardbacks.
+Most rooms had built-in bookcases, plenty to shelf all my hardbacks.
 We especially liked the high ceilings.
 The house was in perfect condition.
-The only changes I wanted made to it were the colors of the walls in the master bedroom, and well as the other two bedrooms.
-Sean and Tommy insisted they could do that, and had spent two weekends painting walls.
-They were actually pretty good at it.
-We had continued to live at the mansion while the painting took place.
+The only changes I wanted to be made to it were the colors of the walls in the master bedroom, and well as the other two bedrooms.
+Sean and Tommy insisted they could do that and had spent two weekends painting walls.
+They were pretty good at it.
+We had continued to live in the mansion while the painting took place.
 Sean didn't want me around, inhaling the fumes.